krane/action/README.md

 [Marketplace](https://github.com/marketplace/actions/krane)

-The Krane Github Action allows you to interact with a Krane instance to automate deployments.
+The Krane Github Action allows you to automate deployments using [Krane](https://krane.sh).

 Typically in your pipelines you'll have a _build image_ step and a _push image_ step.
-The last step ideally being auto-deploying your apps in a true CI/CD fashion...
-Since GitHub actions lets you control when to trigger an action, you could for example enable this action on merges to master.
+The last step ideally being auto-deploying your apps in your pipeline.

 ```
 uses: actions/krane@v1